exercism/problem-specifications/.github/CONTRIBUTING.md

 the reference solution.
 If the change you're making is backwards-incompatible, then please increment the version in both the test suite and the reference solution.

-Please review the details in [README.md](https://github.com/exercism/problem-specifications#test-data-versioning) and bump the version number accordingly.

 ### Anatomy of an Exercise